 Happy new decade 💖

 To mark the occasion – and to hold myself accountable for getting my behind out the door at least once a week at 6am in what appears to be recurrent -10°C weather – I’m compiling a list of some of my favorite places in Montreal as seen during my morning runs, bike rides, swims and pigeon watching expeditions.
-By pure coincidence a lot of these places happen to have at least one bakery and another backup bakery nearby.
+By pure coincidence some of these places happen to have at least one bakery and another backup bakery nearby.